 Here is a link to the lyrics and also to a link to the version of the song Give Me Jesus by Jeremy Camp. http://www.azlyrics.com/lyrics/jeremycamp/givemejesus.html

-The photos are mine.
-The first one is a rock formation in an area in the Black Hills of South Dakota called the Needles.
+The first photo is mine.
+It is a rock formation in an area in the Black Hills of South Dakota called the Needles.
 If you look closely you will see the heart shaped opening in the cleft of the rock.

 The icon is St. Teresa of Avila: Doctor of the Church by Fr.
 William Hart McNichols.
 It can be found at http://www.fatherbill.org/all-categories/product/80-st-teresa-of-avila-doctor-of-the-church